prashant-aggarwal/aws-engagement-kubernetes-capstone/6_cleanup_environment/README.md

      will delete stack "eksctl-pa-cap-eks-cluster-addon-aws-ebs-csi-driver"<br>
      will delete stack "eksctl-pa-cap-eks-cluster-cluster"<br>
      all cluster resources were deleted
-   - Verify that the cluster [pa-cap-eks-cluster](https://us-east-2.console.aws.amazon.com/eks/clusters/pa-cap-eks-cluster?region=us-east-2) is no longer available in the console.
+   - Verify that the EKS cluster [pa-cap-eks-cluster](https://us-east-2.console.aws.amazon.com/eks/clusters/pa-cap-eks-cluster?region=us-east-2) is no longer available in the console.